 According to Wikipedia, “Zoning is a method of urban planning in which a municipality or other tier of government divides land into areas called zones, each of which has a set of regulations for new development that differs from other zones.
-Zones may be defined for a single use (e.g. residential, industrial), they may combine several compatible activities by use, or in the case of form-based zoning, the differing regulations may govern the density, size and shape of allowed buildings whatever their use.
+Zones may be defined for a single-use (e.g. residential, industrial), they may combine several compatible activities by use, or in the case of form-based zoning, the differing regulations may govern the density, size, and shape of allowed buildings whatever their use.
 The planning rules for each zone, determine whether planning permission for a given development may be granted.
 Zoning may specify a variety of outright and conditional uses of land.
-It may indicate the size and dimensions of lots that land may be subdivided into, or the form and scale of buildings.
+It may indicate the required size and dimensions of lots or the form and scale of buildings.
 These guidelines are set in order to guide urban growth and development."

 “Zoning is the most common regulatory urban planning method used by local governments in developed countries.”
 In the US the only exception to regulating development with zoning is the City of Houston, Texas.

-Two of the most important codes in Miami-Dade County are the City of Miami code, called Miami 21, and the Miami-Dade County Zoning code.
+Two of the most important codes in Miami-Dade County are the City of Miami code, called Miami 21, and the Miami-Dade County Zoning Code.
 You can access Miami 21 here and the county's zoning districts here.
 There are 32 more municipalities.
-Each on has its individual zoning code.
+Each one has its individual zoning code.